hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 	- mongorestore --gzip --archive=hsc_12-19-2020.archive
 - Update the "config.json" file with the "startHiveBlock" that matches the dump you just restored
 - Start the node

+## 6. Checking that your node works

+To verify your node is running properly, you can query data from its API.
+A getStatus query will show you info on the running software version and latest block processed.
+Refer to [Querying the Engine API](https://github.com/hive-engine/steemsmartcontracts-wiki/blob/master/Smart-Contracts-Guide.md#querying-the-engine-api) for details.
+In the API URL you should replace ```https://api.hive-engine.com/rpc``` with ```http://<YOUR SERVER IP>:5000```

+So for example, instead of ```https://api.hive-engine.com/rpc/blockchain``` you would use ```http://<YOUR SERVER IP>:5000/blockchain```